 - Applications are submitted to the Graduate College.
-The application deadline for the 2022–2023 academic year is December 1, 2021.
+The application deadline for the 2023–2024 academic year is December 1, 2022.
 Late applications will not be considered.
 Select students will be invited to audition after evaluation of their submitted materials.
-Attendance at the MFA audition session, scheduled for February 9–10, 2022, is required to be eligible for admittance to the program.
+Attendance at the MFA audition session (VIRTUAL), scheduled for January 25-26, 2023, is required to be eligible for admittance to the program.

 - An undergraduate degree in dance is preferred, but we do accept students with undergraduate degrees in other subjects.
 Depending on their backgrounds and skills, students may be expected to complete other dance requirements during their MFA studies.